 With prosthetics, it’s important to keep in mind that there is no one-size-fits-all solution.
 Every prosthesis should be professionally selected and customized for the unique user, taking into account their individual needs and goals.

-That process is a team effort, involving the user, their doctor or surgeon, a certified prosthetist-orthotist (CPO), and often a physical therapist or ergotherapist.
+That process is a team effort, involving the user, their doctor or surgeon, a Certified Prosthetist Orthotist (CPO), and often a physical therapist or ergotherapist.
 For the best results, always work with a CPO: a clinical expert trained to fit prosthetic solutions for people with limb differences.
 A CPO will work with the user to determine their specific needs and goals, then recommend and fit a device that is the best match for their situation.

 Even with an expert fitting, learning to use a prosthesis can be hard, especially at first.
 It takes time, practice, and determination to master a prosthetic device.
 However, with the right device and training, a prosthesis can transform a user’s day-to-day mobility, independence, and quality of life.